 Sometimes, a tumor is inoperable, meaning it cannot be reached by surgery because of its location.
 However, even for inoperable tumors, a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).

 If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before recommending other types of treatment.
 If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Radiation therapy" and "Chemotherapy," below).

 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
-Most short-term side effects go away soon after treatment in finished.
+Most short-term side effects go away soon after treatment is finished.

 Radiation therapy can sometimes cause problems with the long-term growth and development of a child’s brain.
 This means that the doctor may choose to treat the tumor in another way.
 To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy (see below) to shrink the tumor.